MaxMahem/collect_failable/README.md

 ### Tuple Implementations

-Tuples of size 2 implement both `TryFromIterator` and `TryExtend` when their inner types do.
-Errors respect the guarantee of each component, mirroring the behavior of the `std` tuple implementations—but with fallibility.
-Implementing `TryExtendSafe` or `TryExtendOne` is not possible since they cannot provide atomic single-item guarantees within the trait definition.
+Tuples of size 2 implement `TryExtend` when their inner types do.
+For constructing tuple collections from iterators, use `TryUnzip` instead, which provides better ergonomics and error handling.
+Implementing `TryExtendSafe` or `TryExtendOne` is not possible since tuples cannot provide atomic single-item guarantees within the trait definition.

 ### Array Implementation